Robterheine/copulapop/README.md

 **Fit and Generate Realistic Virtual Patient Populations Using Vine Copulas**

-copulapop creates virtual patient populations for pharmacometric modeling, PBPK simulations, and clinical trial simulations.
-It uses R-Vine copulas to preserve complex correlation structures and tail dependencies between covariates.
+Copulas have been shown to be able to reproduce realistic datasets for use in pharmacometrics, as outlined by Zwep et al in Clin Pharmacol Ther 2024 Apr;115(4):795-804 (https://doi.org/10.1002/cpt.3099).
+The package copulapop creates virtual patient populations for example for pharmacometric modeling, PBPK simulations, and clinical trial simulations.
+It uses the vinecopula package for creation of copulas (https://cran.r-project.org/web/packages/VineCopula/index.html) also hosted at github https://github.com/tnagler/VineCopula by Thomas Nagler.
+More information about vinae copulas can be found at Department of Mathematics, TUM School of Computation, Information and Technology, Technische Universität München https://www.math.cit.tum.de/math/forschung/gruppen/statistics/vine-copula-models/ and the book by Claudia Czado published by Springer https://link.springer.com/book/10.1007/978-3-030-13785-4 .

 ## Features